metal3d/docker-xmrig/README.md

 # Xmrig - Monero minner in Docker

 [Xmrig](https://xmrig.com/) is an opensource project to mine Monero cryptocurrency.
-It allow you to mine locally for a "pool", and to get back Monero for your effort.
+It allows you to mine locally for a "pool", and to get back Monero for your effort.

 Here, you can launch xmrig in a docker container to make it easy to launch it on Kubernetes, Swarm, or on local computer using standard docker command.